KevinMarquette/kevinmarquette.github.io/_posts/2017-02-26-Powershell-DSL-intro-to-domain-specific-languages-part-1.md

 tags: [PowerShell,DSL,Advanced]
 ---

 I always considered myself a Powershell purist.
 A DSL (Domain-Specific Language) written in Powershell abuses all the rules that I have grown to embrace.
 I recently found myself building a module that was implemented as a DSL and I really like how it turned out.
-Not only that, but I also had fun writing it.
+Not only that, but I also had fun writing it.<!--more-->

 This is the first post in a series covering what a DSL is and how to write one.
 * Part 1: Intro to Domain-Specific Languages (This post)